Milosz-cat/Quiz-App/README.md

 # Django Quiz App

 Simple quiz-app built with Django.

 ## Features

-- quizzes and questions CRUD functionality
+- creating quizzes and questions
 - validation of new quizzes/questions by sending email to admins if the user does not have admin status
 - user authentication system
 - password reset by sending an email with a link
 - template-based interface styled with bootstrap
 - multiple choice questions
 - after the quiz is finished, a summary of the table of top 5 results based on points and time is displayed

 ## 🛠 Skills

 Django , Bootstrap, Javascript

 ## Screenshots